Mortgage to buy out siblings

 Typically, most mortgage lenders will be looking for your own contribution – by way of a deposit – of at least 5% of the value of the purchase.
 The bigger your deposit, of course, the more successful you are likely to find any mortgage application.

-If you are self-employed, you might find it especially difficult arranging that mortgage and might want to consult a mortgage broker specialising in such lending – or even a broker who specialises in mortgages for those with poor credit.
+If you are self-employed, you might find it especially difficult to arrange that mortgage and might want to consult a mortgage broker specialising in such lending – or even a broker who specialises in mortgages for those with poor credit.

 Do I have to pay stamp duty when buying out a sibling?